ayushjain10/Iris-Classification-Machine-Learning/README.md

 The project can be divided into following parts:

-1) Data Visualization using matplotlib and pandas library to plot the multi-variate and univariate plots to get the signifance of each feature and the relation between each attribute.
+1) Data Visualization using matplotlib and pandas library by plotting the multi-variate and univariate plots to get the signifance of each feature and the relation between each attribute.
 (We see that for some attributes, there is a linear relationship i.e. between petal-length and petal-width plots)

 2) Splitting the dataset into training and test data.
 This was achieved using sklearn library.
 This is a wonderful library and provides a lot of API's for Machine Learning Algorithms.